Rajasthan HC stays arrest of Noida journalist | Law-Order

 Special Public Prosecutor Vinit Jain argued before the court that the petitioner's apprehension over his arrest was misplaced and pleaded against the stay.

-According to Chopra's counsel, the court said that it would decide the matter after seeing a recording of the programme.
+According to Chopra's counsel Mrinal Bharti, the court said that it would decide the matter after seeing a recording of the programme.

 Police said Chopra was booked under Sections 124-A (sedition), 295-A (acts intended to outrage religious feelings), 153-A (promoting enmity between different groups) of the Indian Penal Code, and the Information Technology Act.